Sushant2518/prospectaAssignment/README.md

 # Theoritical_Challenge

 ## Overview
 This project allows users to upload a CSV file, which is then processed and returned as a downloadable CSV file.
-The processing involves operations calculating and transforming the data.
-Built using Spring Boot, it efficiently handles file uploads and returns the processed result in real time.

 - **Upload CSV**:  upload a CSV file and in response, It returns a processed CSV file.